quinrod/Training-and-turnover_Brazil/README.md

 12. prog_TEC_demandante.do -> Preparing a database linking course ID with firm ID
 13. prog_TEC_Preparing_RAIS_v2.do -> Preparing database of labor registry to merge
 14. prog_TEC_nova_estrategia_merge_v1.do -> Merging course demand and approval with students as well as firms and worker data

-# Results
-- Clients of Bolsa Familia (BF), a program that transfers money to the poorest families in the country, are finding jobs faster than other poor groups.
-- Once they start working, only half of Bolsa Familia beneciaries remain employed after a year compared to two-thirds of other poor groups.
-- While education increases the likelihood of getting a job, it does not improve the ability of Bolsa Familia clients to retain it.
-- Jobs created in Brazil are concentrated in i) low skills, ii) micro and small rms and iii) regions where many BF beneciaries reside.
-- Beneficiaries are not losing their jobs because these disappear.
-It is the difference in accumulated experience vis-à-vis other poor groups that is making beneciaries lose jobs quicker.